bernard357/plumbery-contrib/fittings/database/rethink-distributed/README.md

 ![table](docs/table.png)

-Now that the infrastructure is up and running, we will use for real in a small web application.
+Now that the infrastructure is up and running, we will use it for real in a small web application.
 The web front-end has been installed at every node, so you can use any public IP address mentioned by plumbery.
-We will start with the endpoint in Amsterdam:
+We will check the endpoint in Amsterdam:

     https://<public_ip_address_of_EU7rethink01>:5000